The primary purpose of the SOAP Endowment Fund (formerly OAPEF) is to create funding for educational endeavors in obstetric anesthesia.

-- The recipient of the grant must make an annual report to the SOAP Board of Directors, including a list of expenditures, on March 1 of the year following receipt of the grant (15 months following the January award), with a final report by March 1 of the following year.
+- The recipient of the grant must make an annual written report to the SOAP Board of Directors, including a list of expenditures, on March 1 of the year following receipt of the grant (14 months following the January award), with a final report by March 1 of the following year.
 This report should include citation of all abstracts and publications in press or to be published produced with grant funds.
 Publications related to this grant after this second report should be reported to the SOAP Board of Directors.

 - Any publications resulting from this funding should contain the statement that such work was “funded by a Gertie Marx Grant from the Society for Obstetric Anesthesia and Perinatology.”

 - The applicant should submit work resulting from this grant for consideration for presentation at an annual SOAP meeting.

 All documents should be in 12 point font (Arial or Times Roman preferred), Microsoft Word format, with at least 0.75 inch margins (tables or figures may be in any appropriate font and size)

 - A letter from the Chair of the department confirming the availability of time and facilities for the project must accompany each application.